esa-kian/esa-kian/README.md

 ### I'm a Software Engineer;
 - 👨🏻‍💻 I have been learning PHP since 2015.
-- 🎯 2023 Goal: Learn a new programming language and Finnish
+- 🎯 2023 Goal: Learn Golang and Finnish
 - 📚 Tell me the best book you have read.

 <br>